DATAIX

 DATAIX is an Internet exchange network between telecom operators and content generators in Europe and Asia.
 According to the Internet Exchange Report by Hurricane Electric Internet Services, DATAIX is one of the largest networks in the world by the number of participants.
 Its peak traffic, the size of which exceeds 5,3 Tbit/s.
-The headquarters of the company is located in Amsterdam, Netherlands.
+The headquarters of the company is located in Saint-Petersburg, Russia.